Dormer Loft Conversion Cost

 Staircase

-To fit the stairs, part of the landing ceiling will need to measured and cut to accommodate the fixture.
+To fit the stairs, part of the landing ceiling will need to be measured and cut to accommodate the fixture.
 The corner steps should then be fitted on the level below and then connected to the main staircase.
-This will be bolted together and hoisted into place, making sure it is leading to the right spot in the dormer.
+This will be bolted together and hoisted into place, making sure it leads to the right spot in the dormer.

 staircase for loft conversion